-- In the notice of AGM, companies should provide inter alia the following details relating to Directors who are standing for election/re-election - - the details of any interest in the securities of the listed issuer and its subsidiaries; - the family relationship with any director and/or major shareholder of the listed issuer; - any conflict of interest that they have with the listed issuer; - other than traffic offences, the list of convictions for offences within the past 5 years and particulars of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year, if any. - Shareholders can submit written questions to the auditors regarding content of the auditor's report and the conduct of the audit of the financial report.
+- In the notice of AGM, companies should provide inter alia the following details relating to Directors who are standing for election/re-election - - the details of any interest in the securities of the listed issuer and its subsidiaries; - the family relationship with any director and/or major shareholder of the listed issuer; - any conflict of interest that they have with the listed issuer; - other than traffic offences, the list of convictions for offences within the past 5 years and particulars of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year, if any. - If a Director is standing for appointment/ re-appointment, he/she can introduce himself/herself, and mention why the shareholders should vote in his/her favour. - Shareholders can submit written questions to the auditors regarding content of the auditor's report and the conduct of the audit of the financial report.
 These questions have to be passed on to the auditor, even if the company believes the question is not relevant to the matters specified therein.
 The listed company must, at or before the start of the AGM, make copies of the question list reasonably available to the members attending the AGM. - Annual report to be disseminated latest within 4 months after end of each FY in some jurisdictions, and within 60 days after end of FY in some others.